-Either the shipper, consignee, billing party or a third party logistics company may file a freight claim against a shipment, however only one claim per shipment maybe honored by the carrier.
+The shipper, consignee, billing party, or a third-party logistics company may file a freight claim against a shipment.
+However, only one claim per shipment may be honored by the carrier.

 What is the time limit?

-Section 3(b) of the Uniform Straight Bill of Lading stipulates that any claim must be presented to the carrier within nine months from the date of delivery.
-ECM TRANSPORT will not honor any claims submitted after this time period has elapsed.
+Section 3(b) of the Uniform Straight Bill of Lading stipulates that any claim must be presented to the carrier within nine months of delivery.
+ECM TRANSPORT will not honor any claims submitted after this period has elapsed.

 How do I file?

 or filed online

 - A completed freight claim form detailing the shipment information and the calculation of the claimed amount.

 - A copy of the original shipper’s or vendor’s Invoice illustrating the cost of the items in question.
 (Please remember that ECM TRANSPORT is a freight carrier, not a shipper.)

 - A copy of the freight bill illustrating that the freight charges have been paid (freight charges must be paid before the settlement of any claim).